hazelpy/Custom-Stage-Loader-Documentation/beginners.md

 	Builder = CustomStageBuilder.new() # For building the stage metadata
 	Loader = get_tree().get_root().get_node("CSL") # For loading the stage itself

+	Builder.data.stage_name = "My First Stage" # Setting the name of the stage

 	Builder.make_background("GroundBackground", {"layer": 1}) # Creating a background to hold our layers setting it's index to 1, so it renders on front.
 ```